Pranavkumar1605/PRODIGY_DS_01/README.md

 # What I Learned
 Data Handling: Learned to work with CSV files, including loading, cleaning, and preprocessing data.

-Data Visualization: Created various charts and graphs to visualize data effectively.
+Data Visualization: Created a bar char to visualize data effectively.

 Python Programming: Improved skills in Python, especially in data manipulation and visualization.